Skelmis/DnD-Quickrefs/quotes.md

 - Are you a mimic?
 Because you've taken the form of my wildest desires
 - I must be a cleric because I feel the divine healing power of your presence
 - Are you a master of disguise?
 Because you've hidden the fact that you're stealing my heart
+- Is your name written in the starts?
+Because your beauty outshines even the brightest constellations

 ---